Squarespace vs ShowIt vs Wix vs WordPress: Choosing the Right Website Platform for Your Service Business

 • Easy to update packages/pricing

-Alternative: Showit (if you want unique design and have design skills)
+Alternative: Showit (if you want a unique design and have design skills)

 Photographer / Videographer